-National Sandwich Day is observed annually on November 3.
 The sandwich is believed to be the namesake of John Montagu, 4th Earl of Sandwich, following the claim that he was the inventor of the sandwich.
-This day honors one of America’s most popular lunch items.
+No matter who invented it, we celebrate every kind of sandwich.

-Before being known as sandwiches, the food seems just to have been known as bread and meat or bread and cheese.
+Before being known as sandwiches, the food seems just to have been called bread and meat or bread and cheese.

 Go out for a sandwich with a friend or enjoy one of the following sandwich recipes:

 NATIONAL SANDWICH DAY HISTORY

 National Day Calendar® continues researching the origins of this tasty food holiday.
 However, John Montagu, 4th Earl of Sandwich, was born on November 3, 1718.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!